 - Change the molecules in the air and you change the behavior of the atmosphere.
 Scientists have understood this relationship for more than one hundred years.

 - Each of us inhales air 12 to 18 times per minute.
 When the molecules in our air are degraded, it has a ripple effect throughout our lives, from our respiratory health, to our food and water supply, to our economy.

-- Dirty air and changing climate impact every child, woman and man.
-Worldwide, hundreds of thousands of people die each year from climate-related stressors.
+- Worldwide, hundreds of thousands of people die each year from climate-related stressors.

 - We all have a right to clean air and a stable climate.
 No society or institution should deny people that right.